langurmonkey/website-source/content/blog/my-setup.md

 ## Window manager

-I use `i3wm` in every computer I have to do work with.
+I use [`i3wm`](https://i3wm.org/), and in particular, Airblader's fork [`i3-gaps`](https://github.com/Airblader/i3) in every computer I have to do work with.
 Additionally, Gnome Shell is installed to my home desktop *bonobo* for convenience, since it is connected to the TV in my living room.
+It is not very convenient to operate i3 with one of [these](/img/2019/03/remote.jpg).

 ## Shell

-I use `zsh` (actually, `oh-my-zsh`) because I'm used to lots of its features that I otherwise miss when using `bash`.
+I use [`zsh`](www.zsh.org) (actually, [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh)) because I'm used to lots of its features that I otherwise miss when using `bash`.

 ## Terminal

-My terminal of choice is `urxvt` because it is simple and easy to configure, even though the default look makes your eyes bleed.
+My terminal of choice is [`urxvt`](http://software.schmorp.de/pkg/rxvt-unicode.html) because it is simple and easy to configure, even though the default look makes your eyes bleed.
 I use the Terminus font.
 It looks crisp and is just a beautiful monospace font for terminals.
 Other than that, I have bindings to modify the font size automatically, scroll up and down using `k` and `j` and little else.

 I've played around with [`st`](https://st.suclkess.org) but I'm not convinced by the config-in-source philosophy.
 It is just not too convenient for me, even though I keep it installed in my systems.